Kapendev/parin/TOUR.md

 void drawDebugTileInfo(int tileWidth, int tileHeight, Vec2 screenPoint, Camera camera = Camera(), DrawOptions options = DrawOptions());
 ```

+Functions such as `drawTextureArea(Rect area, ...)` that don't receive a texture or font will use `defaultTexture` and `defaultFont` for drawing.

 ### Draw Options

 Draw options are used for configuring drawing parameters.